Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

     >>> c.render()

-The concatenation process will have no influence on the styles.
+Concatenation won't affect the heatmap styles.
-But notice that the layout is subjected to the main heatmap that other heatmaps concatenated to.
+However, the layout will be determined by the main heatmap to which others are concatenated.

 .. plot::
     :context: close-figs